Got Hacked? Learn how to make your Facebook account more secure

 Keep your system tidy and up-to-date: Use a anti-virus software.
 Regularly install updates for any software you are using.
 Ensure your system stays free from viruses and other malicious software by running regular scans.

 Another great tip are password managers.
 These can help you keeping your passwords manageable and avoid forgetting your password.
-Most password managers are available as locally installed software or as online service.
+Most password managers are available as locally installed software or as an online service.
 Some might even use hardware system to protect your access and identify.
 LastPass is an established and reliable provider in the space of password managers.

 Both free and commercial versions are readily available.
 Any of these password managers will help you secure your Facebook account by encrypting your passwords and then store them in a safely database — either locally or remotely on the server.